 Our Clinical Affairs Committee has prioritized the clinical topics listed below, which are currently in development.
 If you have questions or would like to suggest a topic, please contact us at Clinical@SocietyFP.org.

-Management of undesired pregnancy of unknown location and abortion at less than 42 days of gestation
+Management of undesired pregnancy of unknown location and very early abortion

 Pregnancy of an unknown location (PUL) is a condition in which a pregnancy test is positive, but no intrauterine or extrauterine pregnancy is visualized using transvaginal ultrasonography.
 Most individuals with a PUL will eventually be diagnosed with an intrauterine pregnancy (IUP) with or without cardiac activity or an early pregnancy loss (EPL) with a location that was never visualized on ultrasonography.
 This Clinical Recommendation provides guidance for early abortion care, with a focus on managing an undesired PUL.